OpenJAC/JAC.jl/README.md

 ## *Kinds* of computations

-In some more detail, JAC distinguishes and aims to support (partly still in the future) **seven kinds of computations** which can be summarized as follows:
+In some more detail, JAC distinguishes and aims to support (partly still in the future) **eight kinds of computations** which can be summarized as follows:

 1. **Atomic computations**, based on explicitly specified electron configurations: This kind refers to the